Frequently Asked Questions

 This varies from person to person.
 Low-risk patients may not require them as often; however, as a general rule we recommend x-rays be taken every 2-3 years.
 This checks the areas we cannot see such as between the teeth and below the gums.

-Can you access my records from
+Can you access my records froma previous dental practice?

 Release of records PDF